Master's and Educational Specialist Continuous Enrollment Policy

 Unless excused by an official Leave of Absence (which may not exceed one year throughout the student's degree program), all graduate students are subject to the Continuous Enrollment Policy and must pay in-state and out-of-state tuition and fees in order to remain in the program.
 If the student fails to obtain a Leave of Absence or maintain continuous enrollment, he or she will be required to apply for re-admission, to pay the Graduate College application fee, and pay all overdue tuition and fees, including cumulative late penalties.
 There is no guarantee of re-admission.
 Tuition or registration waivers cannot be applied retroactively.
 Any student considering re-application should first check with the Graduate Student Academic Services Office Office to see whether additional work or updated forms will be necessary.

 Please note that "continuous enrollment" is not the same as "full time enrollment" for financial aid purposes.
-Please refer to Full-Time Graduate Student Status.
+Please refer to the most recent UA Academic Catalog found at http://catalog.arizona.edu/ > Catalog Index > Full-time Student Status.